multiversx/mx-docs/docs/developers/developer-reference/storage-mappers.md

 ## MapMapper

 Stores (key, value) pairs, while also allowing iteration over keys.
 This is the most expensive mapper to use, so make sure you really need to use it.
+Keys order is given by their order of insertion (same as `SetMapper`).

 Examples:
 ```rust